The best ways to dry out your wet running shoes and walking boots

 The first step to drying out walking boots is to clean any debris from your shoes.
 Whatever the boot, it is advised not to use any chemicals.

-Using a soft brush and water, give them a light brush to remove debris.
+Using a soft brush and water, give them a light brushing to remove debris.

-If possible, remove the insole and put it on one side, which will help them dry quicker.
+If possible, remove the insole and put it on one side, which will help it dry quicker.

-Leather boots allow them to dry naturally where possible.
-Don’t dry them next to direct heat, in front of a fire, on a radiator or in a hot room.
-This can cause the fabric of the footwear to crack and shrink.
-When faced with a pair of soggy, wet walking boots, this is often our first thought, but beware of over-drying them, affecting even worse damage.
+Leather boots should be allowed to dry naturally, where possible.
+Don’t dry them next to direct heat, in front of a fire, on a radiator, or in a hot room.
+This can cause the footwear’s fabric to crack and shrink.
+When faced with a pair of soggy, wet walking boots, this is often our first thought, but beware of over-drying them, which can cause even worse damage.

 Once dried, it is worth considering some leather balm on them to help restore and nourish the leather.